SihanXU/sihanxu.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 Welcome to my homepage!
 I'm a sophomore student at the University of Michigan, and I plan to declare CS in the future.
-Before transfer to the University of Michigan, I'm a student at Univeristy of Nottingham, pursuing B.S.
+Before transferring to the University of Michigan, I'm a student at the University of Nottingham, pursuing B.S.
 CS with AI.
-I'm interested in unsupervised learning, zero-shot/few-shot learning and generative model.
-I'm currently focusing on GANs, contrastive learning, diffusion models and masked models.
+I'm interested in unsupervised learning, zero-shot/few-shot learning, and generative model.
+I'm currently focusing on GANs, contrastive learning, diffusion, and masked models.

 # News